 Parents C. and Louisa Van Duren of Dansville, New York, wrote to children in Franklin, Michigan, about crops and weather.

-Contains materials related to William B. Van Valin's work with the Eskimos in western Alaska in the early 20th-century.
+Contains materials related to William B. Van Valin's work with the Eskimos in western Alaska in the early twentieth century and includes letters written by his students.

 An unknown party writes to Theodore VanDyke about his lineage as listed in Baptismal records.